A program, double degree award program, specialisation or course.

 Refers to the student’s previous enrolment stage within a Program.

 Prizes are presented to students for meritorious academic achievement.
 Prizes are usually in the form of medals, books, book vouchers, cash amounts and certificates and are awarded annually on the recommendation of the Head of School.
 Official University prizes appear on a student’s academic transcript and AHEGS.

 See also AHEGS.

 An approved set of requirements, courses and/or supervised research into which a student is admitted.
-In some cases, this will lead to an award of UNSW.
+In some cases, this will lead to a UNSW award.

-The knowledge, attitudes, skills and practices that students are expected to acquire and demonstrate in completing a program of study.
+The specific knowledge, skills and their applications, behaviours and practices, including graduate capabilities, that students need to demonstrate in completing a program.